tiborkosa/android_me/README.md

 # Android_Me
 App that lets you style your own Android!
 This uses Fragments to create a flexible and responsive UI.

-This is a exercise repository for the AndroidMe example app which is part of the
+This is a exercise repository for the AndroidMe example app which is part of the Advanced Android Developer Nanodegree program.